 Using Bitbucket Server in the enterprise

 This page describes best practices for using Bitbucket Server in enterprise environments.
-If you're evaluating Bitbucket Server, we suggest that you begin with Install a Bitbucket Server trial, instead of this page.
+If you're evaluating Bitbucket Server, we suggest that you begin with Getting started, instead of this page.

 Bitbucket Server is the Git code management solution for enterprise teams.
 It allows everyone in your organization to easily collaborate on your Git repositories, while providing enterprise-grade support for:

 - integration with existing databases and dev environment.

 Atlassian offers two deployment options for Bitbucket Server.